f5devcentral/f5-agility-labs-Next/docs/class1/module5/lab1.rst

 **6. Select Endpoints (Pool Members)**

+ On the Pool Properties page, leave the defaults of round-robin for Load-Balancing Mode and http for Monitor Type then click "Next".

- Click on "+ Create" and add the pool member IP address 10.1.20.100 and the port number 3000 and click "Next".
+ On the "Pool Members" page Click "Add New Endpoint" and input the pool member IP address 10.1.20.100 and click save.
+You'll now see the IP address below the filter box, but now change the Service Port to 3000 and click "Next".

  .. image:: ./pictures/create_application_endpoints.png